Hube2/acf-to-content/README.md

-# acf-to-content
+# ACF to Content
-Add ACF field content to the post_content column for searching
+Add ACF field content to the post_content column for easier and more efficiient searching of ACF fields.

 ## What is this plugin for?